Special Projects and Programs

 In light of recent tragedies at schools across the nation, Grande Ronde Academy felt it important to review current safety procedures.
 The school consulted with local law enforcement for recommendations to improve the security at the school and train staff in violence prevention and threat response.
 The recommendations include improved security at access points throughout the school, installation of a new electronic entry door system and closed circuit monitoring.

-Grande Ronde Academy would like to thank Northwest Farm Credit Services Rural Community Grant program, The Juan Young Foundation, the Olsen Family and the Stanton Family for supporting the GRA Security Project.
+Grande Ronde Academy would like to thank Northwest Farm Credit Services Rural Community Grant program, the Juan Young Trust, the Olsen Family and the Stanton Family for supporting the GRA Security Project.
 Thank you for blessing our school, we are grateful for your support of GRA’s students and education!

 Fine Arts Program